Vonage Video API archiving lets you record, save and retrieve sessions.

 , this string

-describes the reason the archive stopped (such as "maximum duration exceeded") or failed.sessionId
+describes the reason the archive stopped or failed.
+For archives with the status "stopped"

 — The session ID of the OpenTok session that was archived.size